 The overflight notification area established for the Airport, within which developers of new residential development projects shall record an overflight notification document as a condition of development approval, is depicted on Exhibit III-4.
-Note that the overflight notification area reflects the traffic patterns at the Airport.
-The traffic patterns for Runway 10L-28R and Runway 10R-28L are located north and south of the airfield, respectively.
-When there is a high volume of aircraft in the traffic pattern, the traffic pattern for Runway 10L-28R is extended to the east to provide needed separation between aircraft.
-Radar flight track data from two days in August 2006 were used to define the extent of the overflight notification area for the Airport.
-The radar flight track data were supplied by the SDCRAA's Noise Office, which has a radar flight track monitoring system logs FAA radar data for all airports in the San Diego area.
-The data provide a representative sample of arrival and departure operations at the Airport.
+Note that the overflight notification area shown on the map reflects traffic patterns including the circling approach procedure to Runway 27R and closed-pattern flight training activity.
+The traffic patterns used in this analysis are based on previous noise analyses conducted at the Airport that provide a representative modeling of arrival and departure operations and information provided by airport traffic control personnel.
 Additional information regarding the overflight notification area is provided in Chapter 4.